 This helps us understand the true essence of Feng Shui which is to create balance and harmony in all things.
 Feng Shui is about assessing energies or bringing energies into harmony and balance.

-I've said it on the webpage (www.easy-feng-shui.com) and I'll say it again.
-Feng Shui is not about indulging in superstition that was practised by an ancient culture thousands of years ago.
-It's not about littering your home with a bucketful of gimmicky cures either!
+I’ve said it before and I’ll say it again.
+Feng Shui is not about indulging in superstition that was practiced by an ancient culture thousands of years ago.
+It’s not about littering your home with a bucketful of gimmicky cures either!

 Feng Shui is simply about balancing the flow of natural energy in your home to create beneficial effects in your life.

 Feng Shui fundamentals teach us that our homes act as mirrors of the soul, reflecting who we are.
 They absorb past experiences, thoughts and arguments.
 The energy or chi can therefore stagnate or become set to the same pattern.

 Imagine a house that has been on the market for a long time.
 Why does it never sell?
 It is because the energy has become stuck.
 Within a very quick space of time this can change.
 The house will sell resulting in extensive building work and the appearance of skips to clear away the debris.
 From this, we can deduce that the pattern of energy has been altered and set to a new pattern ready for the new occupants.

 This is the purpose of Feng Shui – to change the pattern of energy or chi of your home to bring about positive change.